Perspectives from Linguistics and Philosophy

 Morris, A., Phillips, J. S., Icard, T., Knobe, J., Gerstenberg, T., & Cushman, F. A. (2018).
 ‘Judgments of actual causation approximate the effectiveness of interventions’, retrieved on-line at https://doi.org/10.31234/osf.io/nq53z

-*Williamson, T. (ms).
+*Williamson, T. (extensive handout).
 ‘On the Semantics and Heuristics of Indicative Conditionals’.
-[Extensive Handout for APA Guest Lecture]

-The instructors will run this session together with the guest speakers.
-The seminar will consist of two parts:
+The instructors will run this session together with the guest speaker.

 *v.
 Fintel, K., & Kratzer, A. (2014).
 ‘Modal Comparisons: Two Dilettantes in Search of an Expert’, in L. Crnič & U. Sauerland (eds.), The Art and Craft of Semantics: A Festschrift for Irene Heim, pp. 175-179.